-Under its current contract, the Board staff can ask the SRC to obtain survey data as often as monthly; however, there may be months when no survey data are collected for the Federal Reserve.
-When a survey is conducted for the Federal Reserve, the SRC staff code and edit the interview responses and then transmit the data on disk or via the University's secure website to Board staff, who tabulates and analyzes the data.
+Under its current contract, the Federal Reserve Board staff can ask the SRC to obtain survey data as often as monthly; however, there may be months when no survey data are collected for the Federal Reserve.
+When a survey is conducted for the Federal Reserve, the SRC staff code and edit the interview responses and then transmit the data via email or the University's secure website to Federal Reserve Board staff, who tabulates and analyzes the data.

-The Board does not publish the survey data that it obtains from the SRC.
+The Federal Reserve Board does not publish the survey data that it obtains from the SRC.
 Survey information is frequently cited, however, in published material such as professional journals, the Federal Reserve Bulletin, and testimony and reports to the Congress.
 Under the terms of the contract, the SRC routinely places individual respondent data, stripped of names and other characteristics that would permit personal identification of respondents, in the public domain one year after collection.